jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Solar-noon error

-Imagine an Earth perfectly divided into 24 time zones of uniform width, where each zone's civil time is synchronized with solar mean time at its central meridian.
-On such an Earth, using civil noon rather than today's local solar noon would introduce at most 46 minutes of error, or about 12°.
+Imagine an Earth perfectly divided into 24 time zones of uniform width, where each zone's civil time is in sync with solar time at the zone's central meridian.
+On such an Earth, using civil noon rather than your local solar noon would give just 30 minutes of error at its worst, or 7½°.

 But we don't live on such an Earth.
-The reality is that time-zone boundaries are irregular and most countries observe daylight saving time.
-So civil time can easily be off by another hour and a half, sometimes more.
+The reality is that our time-zone boundaries are irregular and most countries observe daylight saving time.
+So civil time can easily be off by two hours, sometimes more.

 It's worth finding out when your local solar noon is.
 It varies a bit over the seasons due to Earth's elliptic orbit, so you may want to just remember what